debraysimon/tpxle-doc/docs/B-Feature-Topics/GeolocModuleEVKIntro_C/README.md

 # Module Evaluation Kit Board (EVK) Introduction

 The EVK is the evaluation kit for the ultra-low power geolocation module co-developed by Murata and Abeeway.
-This kit allows to evaluate the geoloc module and developp the application firmware.
+This kit allows to evaluate the geoloc module and develop the application firmware.
 The board gives a full access to all the functionalities of the module including:

 * 3 radio systems accessible with SMA connectors: Sub GHz, 25GHz, GNSS
 * Digital interfaces such as I2C, LPUART, UART, SPI attached to a flash memory